adarshraj99/ML-DL.md/ML testing.md

 In some models reversing the input data should change the output.

 #### Responsible AI testing:
 The model output must be ethical.
+Types: Bias Testing, Explainability, Safety Testing, Privacy protection, Red Teaming.

 #### Transperancy testing:
 To check any business criteia correctly by model. ex: If a loan being distributed. model should predict correctly about the loan taker ability to return loan and other criterias.
 And, model should give the loan rejection/approval points in detail to share with the customer.